PSZSPT: a joint Planck and SPT-SZ cluster catalog: Introduction

 We first present the two datasets used in our analysis in Sect.~\ref{sec:datasets}.
-We then recall the characteristics of the Matched Multi-Filter in Sect.~\ref{sec:mmf}.
-We apply the Matched Multi-filter on the SPT-SZ and \Planck\ data independently to test the consistency of our results with results published by the two collaborations in Sect.~\ref{sec:public_consistency}.
-The in-depth work related to Sect.~\ref{sec:public_consistency} is presented in Appendix~\ref{sec:filterfunc}, \ref{sec:sptszphot} and \ref{sec:plckphot}.
+We then recall the characteristics of the MMF in Sect.~\ref{sec:mmf}.
+We apply the MMF on the SPT-SZ and \Planck\ data independently to test the consistency of our results with results published by the two collaborations in Sect.~\ref{sec:public_consistency}.
+The in-depth work related to Sect.~\ref{sec:public_consistency} is presented in Appendix~\ref{sec:filterfunc}, \ref{sec:sptszphot}, and \ref{sec:plckphot}.
 In Sect.~\ref{sec:sptplanck_consistency}, we test the consistency between the SPT-SZ and the \Planck\ datasets.
-We detail the construction of the PSZSPT catalogue in Sect.~\ref{sec:pszspt} and how we characterize it.
+We detail the construction of the PSZSPT catalog in Sect.~\ref{sec:pszspt} and how we characterize it.
 We provide a comparison between recovered and published masses in Appendix~\ref{sec:masscomp}.
-The description of the PSZSPT catalogue is given in Appendix~\ref{sec:description}.
+We give the names of the SPT and PSZ2 clusters missed in the PSZSPT catalog in Appendix~\ref{sec:missed_names}.
+The description of the PSZSPT catalog is given in Appendix~\ref{sec:description}.
 Finally, we summarize and discuss our findings, and look to future work in Sect.~\ref{sec:sum}.